When you say paintings of romanticism, it makes you feel all sorts of emotions.

 The romantics never narrowed the intent of the word to just love rather the more particular emotion for them was sublime.

 The true essence of romanticism emphasized intensified emotions as a source of artistic experience.

-The intellectual movement covered broader subjects, including landscapes, religion, revolution, and so on.
+The intellectual movement covered broader subjects, including landscapes, religion, nature, revolution, etc.

 Besides, it supported the individualism and emotion of artists of the 18th century (European Countries).

 During the era, many artists emerged and produced some of the finest romanticism paintings, found in renowned museums today, worth millions of dollars.